When would I want to use this check box?

 OrgIDsetting in Exchange can inadvertently be overwritten in certain circumstances.
 For example, let’s say a user is a member of two organizations: one in North America and one in Japan.
 The admin for the North American organization sets up the user’s mailbox through server-side synchronization.
 Then the admin for the organization in Japan sets up the same user’s mailbox through server-side synchronization, overwriting the

 OrgIDsetting stored in Exchange.
 The user will only be able to synchronize appointments, contacts, and tasks with the organization in Japan.
-To reset the user’s mailbox, select the Sync items with Exchange from this Dynamics 365 for Customer Engagement apps org only, even if Exchange was set to sync with a different org check box.
+To reset the user’s mailbox, select the Sync items with Exchange from this Dynamics 365 org only, even if Exchange was set to sync with a different org check box.

 In some cases, you may not know the state of the configuration stored in Exchange, but the user’s Exchange mailbox is not able to synchronize for some reason.
 In this case, select the check box to start synchronizing the mailbox with the appropriate organization.